Why would anyone want to replace coffee with cocoa or cacao when drinking coffee is so wide-spread and for some of us an integral part of our lives?

 Cocoa powder is made by grinding cocoa beans and contains no fat or sugar.
 The amount of cocoa in chocolate determines how healthy or unhealthy the product is.
 This is why dark chocolate is considered one of the healthiest snacks out there.
 This is because it has the highest percentage of cocoa in it.

-According to USDA, it contains a high amount of iron and fibre.
+According to USDA, it contains a high amount of iron and fiber.

 Cocoa or Cacao is one of the healthiest things you can put into your body.
 It has more antioxidants than blueberries!
 Scientists have found that cocoa consumption can also increase cognitive function and even play a positive role in diseases such as Alzheimer’s.